 Field Study (Obj.
 2 & 3).

-Cover Crop Design.
-Two types of cover crop mixes were designed for this project: a Pollinator mix (PM) and a customized Soil Building mix (SM) as indicated in Table 1.
+Two cover crop mixes were designed for this project: a Pollinator mix (PM) and a customized Soil Building mix (SM) as indicated in Table 1.
 The pollinator mix is currently the most popular cover crop mix in almond orchards (Pam Mustard Mix, Project Apis).
 The PM is composed primarily of flowering mustard species to attract bees and provide a habitat.
 Species in this mix come to bloom relatively quickly and can provide flowers from November to February attracting bees within the orchard prior to and during almond bloom.
 The PM has previously been recommended by the Almond Board in 2016 and has gained popularity with almond growers.
 However, no comprehensive study has been conducted to analyze the performance of this mix, relative to different ecosystem services.
 The Soil Building mix is designed to address soil-related issues and develop overall soil health whilst limiting water demand.
 The SM was developed based on the USDA-ARN Cover Crop Chart (v.2.1) evaluation (Johnson et al., 2015).
 Species were selected from three plant families (brassica, grass and legume families) to provide diverse rooting architectures and nutrient cycling characteristics.
 Least relative water-consumptive plant species in each family were chosen.
-White mustard is kept as a standard between the PM and SM, to ensure both mixes provide services to bees and to provide biofumigant potential through the production of isothiocyanates by white mustard.
+White mustard was kept as a standard between the PM and SM, to ensure both mixes provide services to bees and to provide biofumigant potential through the production of isothiocyanates by white mustard.
 The capacity of both mixes with regards to both aspects will be compared.
-Furthermore, Daikon radish as a tuberous crop will be kept in both mixes to address challenges pertaining to soil compaction and water infiltration, which have been identified as key issues in almond orchards.
+Furthermore, Daikon radish as a tuberous crop was be kept in both mixes to address challenges pertaining to soil compaction and water infiltration, which have been identified as key issues in almond orchards.
 Finally, the SM plant species were selected based on the relative price of seed ($1.25 per pound or $62.5 per acre).
 Including native California flowering species nearly tripled the price of the mixes: therefore, for the purpose of this study, native species were not selected.
 Finally, mix design considered the seed availability throughout the season, and its accessibility in different regions of CA, to limit cover cropping transition costs.
-Both PM and SM will likely impact soil health, and C and N retention differently.
-The cover crop mixes will be compared to resident vegetation at each of the sites and to bare, chemically-controlled floor management.
+The PM and SM likely impact soil health, and C and N retention differently.
+The cover crop mixes were compared to resident vegetation at each of the sites and to bare, chemically-controlled floor management.

 Table 1.
 Cover crop mix composition (% weight) and seeding rate (lbs./acre)

-Orchard-specific studies.
 In line with regional survey results, we designed four orchard-specific cover crop studies to address regional knowledge demands.
 At our first and southern-most site, we included a ripping treatment to compare its effect on soil health compared to that of cover crops.
 At our first and second sites, we studied the effect of different cover crop termination times on soil health shifts.
 At our third and northern-most site, due to considerable regional concerns on frost damage, we decided to focus our study on cover crop effects to heat transfer and frost incidence in the orchard microclimate.

 Orchard Site 1.
 Compaction Study (Obj.
 3).

 The southern-most site included a ripping treatment to compare this practice’s capacity to remediate soil compaction as compared to cover cropping.
 Orchard middles were ripped in fall 2017 using a Schmeiser mid-row ripper.
 Ripping depth was set at approximately 60 cm with a width of 15 cm at approximately 1.5 m from the tree rows.
-The middles will not be ripped in subsequent years.
+The middles were not be ripped in subsequent years.

 Orchard Site 1 & 2.
 Termination & Nitrogen Study (Obj.
 3).